andrew20012656/Java-refresh/note.md

 	1. Class A is not Class B (i.e not inheritance); instead, Class is part of Class B or Class B has class A
 2. Polymorphism
 	1. Overriding

+3. Reference Type vs. Value Type
+	1. primitive types are value type
+	2. arrays and strings are reference type
+	3. Reference type;
+		1. reference type variable holds reference to an object which holds reference to other values
+			* e.g. an int array holds reference to an int[] which holds reference to other elements